 In the dinner scene when Vivian flings the snail across the room, the waiter says, "It happens all the time."
 Garry Marshall cast the same actor in The Princess Diaries (2001) years later and gave him the same line.

-During the lovemaking scene, Julia Roberts got so nervous a visible vein popped out of her forehead.
+During the sex scene, Julia Roberts got so nervous a visible vein popped out of her forehead.
 Director Garry Marshall got into bed with Julia and Richard Gere.
 Marshall and Gere massaged her forehead until the vein disappeared.
 Julia also broke into hives and was given calamine lotion until they were finally able to shoot the scene.

 While shooting the scene where Vivian (Julia Roberts) is lying down on the floor of Edward's penthouse watching old I Love Lucy (1951) re-runs, in order to achieve a genuine laughter Director Garry Marshall had to tickle Roberts' feet (out of camera range) to get her to laugh so hysterically.